microchip-pic-avr-examples/pic18f56q24-curiosity-mvio-i2c-mplab-mcc/README.md

 ## Operation
-The example code starts with an I<sup>2</sup>C command to configure the MPC9800 then sends an I<sup>2</sup>C command to read the temperature Sensor.
-The 3rd step sends an I<sup>2</sup>C command to write the data to the EEPROM3 Click board delays for 5 ms and then sends an I<sup>2</sup>C command to read from the EEPROM3 Click board.
+The example code starts with an I<sup>2</sup>C command to configure the MPC9800 then sends an I<sup>2</sup>C command to read the Temperature Sensor.
+The 3rd step sends an I<sup>2</sup>C command to write the data to the EEPROM3 Click board delays for 5 ms and then sends an I<sup>2</sup>C command to read from the EEPROM 3 Click board.
 The MVIO is converting 5V to 3.3V and 3.3V to 5V when communicating with the EEPROM 3 Click board.

 Saleae.
 Capture of the I<sup>2</sup>C transactions